violetexistence/songs/factions.md

 <hr />

 **Situation:** The Deshyr Trade Assembly's influence in Ferelden has grown from a handful of routes throughout Thedas to a financial powerhouse, bringing in goods from the far reaches of the world and commanding exorbinant prices.
-If they can secure the trade lanes to Antiva it will afford them the assets to purchase King Meghren's debt outright, giving them considerable sway with the crown and, therefor, sway over the laws governing trade in Ferelden.
+If they can secure the trade lanes to Antiva it will afford them the assets to purchase King Meghren's debt outright, giving them considerable sway with the crown and, therefore, sway over the laws governing trade in Ferelden.

 **Short Term Objective:** Establish trade lane to Antiva.